coleblackman/telemetry-formula-SAE/README.md

 ## Implementation

 - Two Heltec LoRa 32 v3 boards are used.
 One is connected via USB to a base station (in our case, a laptop running Ubuntu).
 The other is connected via USB to the car-board computer (in our case, a Jetson module).
-The folder P2P_lora_formula contains embedded code running on the Heltec board connected to the
+The folder /P2P_lora_formula contains embedded code running on the Heltec board connected to the car-board computer. /P2P_lora_receiver_formula contains embedded code running on the Heltec board connected to the base station.
+- A software interface written in QT displays the live data as it is received and has functions to save it.
+This code is in /base_station and runs on the base station.
+- We define an extensible packet format.